jaguiluz/CS596-MultiplayerProject/README.md

 ## Overview

 The game is a top-down racing game built using Unity Engine, similar to RC car racing.
-Up to two players can race against each other in real time through Unity Netcode with flexibility to add functionality for more players.
+Up to two players can race against each other in real time through Unity Netcode with an architecture to add support for additional players in future iterations.
 Race states, lap completion, and player rankings are synchronized through a server-authoritative networking model.

 ## Features
 - Multiplayer racing through Unity Netcode